domino14/Webolith/misc/migrating_to_sqlite.md

     x base/utils.py
     x base/views.py
-    x Write script to auto-delete old lists when tables are cleaned up.
+    x Write script to auto-delete old lists when tables are cleaned up. x Need to fix flashcards front end to take into account new format of question maps and word lists.

 - Data!
     + wordwalls_dailychallenge